Family therapy: Types, benefits, and techniques

 The close relationships in our lives have a big impact on us.
-When a family goes through a difficult time, family therapy can help members handle issues like financial stresses, breakdowns in communication, big transitions, substance abuse issues, and other situations that can create stress and conflict for families.
+When a family goes through a difficult time, family therapy can help members handle issues like financial stresses, breakdowns in communication, big transitions, substance abuse, and other situations that can create stress and conflict for families.

 Family therapy happens when multiple members of a family seek therapy together.
 The therapy that takes place focuses on the dynamics of the group and how the family interacts and communicates with each other.

 Family therapy can include all members of the family or just some members, and it is generally short-term.
 A therapist will work with the family to establish a plan and goals, depending on the issue bringing the family to therapy.

 How Does Family Therapy Work?

 While each family and issue is unique, there are some common aspects you can expect when you enter family therapy.

 At the first session, your therapist will want to learn more about the issue that is bringing the family to therapy.
 Each member of the family who is present at the session will have a chance to talk about what they feel the main issues are.

 After that, your therapist will try to gather information about your family, its dynamics, and the main issues that your family is facing.
 This might include asking about family history and what coping skills the family has used to navigate issues previously.
 Then your therapist will create a treatment plan based on the information your family has shared and the approach that the therapist feels will be best.

 As part of your family treatment plan, your therapist may use a variety of approaches.
 For example, they may use techniques from individual therapies like cognitive behavioral therapy (CBT) or interpersonal psychotherapy.

 However, in most cases, they will use therapies developed specifically for families, such as family systems therapy and structural family therapy.